 The scans are all wonderfully clean and clear, with no haze or pixelation.
 The pages show some ageing and are mostly off-white to yellow with browning along the edges.
 The blacks are very uniform, with no gradients.
 It looks like Toth used a marker for the lettering, and while it’s fading throughout it’s still very legible.
 Page notes are scarce, just production information, but that’s to be expected from cartoonist work.
 Judicious corrections throughout, with Toth uses correction fluid along with white and grey on the faces.

 We’re treated to two different colouring methods, with colours applied directly to a photostat page of the art for Toth’s hand coloured portion and an acetate overlay of the black and white art over top of the coloured page.
 You can see the overlay taped to the page in the last five images of this review.

 Design by Mullaney is very minimal but effective.
 Putting the smaller colour guides on a black background make them pop and enhance the scans.
 Plain black chapter dividers.
 The cover design of unfinished pencils over a completed page is quite clever and eye-catching.

 Plain white endpapers feel like a lost opportunity, and along with no closing biography are the biggest deviations from the IDW Artist’s Edition format.
 After producing three volumes of Toth biographies a one-page biography would have been nice.
 We do get a one paragraph introduction sitting atop the indices.

-Production is excellent: sewn binding of thick matter paper stock.
+Production is excellent: sewn binding of thick matte paper stock.
 Especially appreciated is the hallmark Library Of American Comics silk ribbon!
 Alas, we have no table of contents or page numbers, even though 98% of the scans are smaller than the page size and could have accommodated the numbers.